 Customer related intangible assets represent customer contracts and relationships obtained as part of acquired businesses and are amortized using an accelerated amortization method which corresponds with the customer attrition rates used in the initial valuation of the intangibles over their estimated useful lives, generally ten to twenty years.
 Acquired software and technology represents software and technology intangible assets obtained as part of acquired businesses and is amortized using the straight-line method over their estimated useful lives, generally four to ten years.
-Trade names are amortized using the straight-line method over their estimated useful lives, generally four to ten years.
+Trade names are amortized using the straight-line method over their estimated useful lives, generally four to ten years are amortized using the straight-line method over their estimated useful lives, generally eight to twenty years.
+Non-compete agreements are amortized using the straight-line method over their estimated useful lives, generally four to five years.